LedgerHQ/app-xrp/README.md

 - Support for issued assets such as SOLO, stocks and ETFs
 - Support for signing on behalf of others
 - Support for multi-signing
-- Unified UI across Ledger Nano devices
+- Unified UI across Ledger devices

 ## User Interface